How is the law changing on sexual harassment in the workplace?

 The legal duty only refers to ‘reasonable’ steps.
 Clearly an employer cannot control the behaviour of its staff at all times, but the law demands reasonable, proactive steps.

 The Act itself doesn’t spell out what “reasonable steps” are.
-The Equality and Human Rights Commission’s (EHRC) technical guidance on sexual harassment and harassment at work is due to be updated to reflect the new duty, setting out the steps that employers should take.
+The Equality and Human Rights Commission’s (EHRC) has recently updated their technical guidance on sexual harassment and harassment at work which suggests some of the following actions:

 Where are we now with harassment by third parties?